-To accommodate the 4K port configuration, various enhancements have been made within the system administration functions.
+Various enhancements have been made within the system administration functions.
+Some of the enhancements were designed to accommodate the 4K port configuration, others for enhancing the general functionality of the system.
 These enhancements appear on the master console screen.

 2.10.1 Add/Delete Type 2 Cards by Span